"GTA Online" helped get me through a hard part of my life. When you spend THAT much time with a game, you can't help but write about it.

 If you’re at a loss on just what sells well, and what doesn’t, go to the in-game internet, go to the site “San Andreas Southern Autos” and check the prices of whatever vehicle you just stole.
-Not all cars are on that website but you can use it as a guide to see which ones to not waste your time with.
+Not all cars are on that website, but you can use it as a guide to see which ones to not waste your time with.
 The garages will offer 10% of the vehicles asking price.

-If you’re looking for a particular car I recommend driving around Vinewood Hills while in Los Santos or the bend in the freeway near Beeker’s Garage (spray can icon) in Palleto Bay.
+If you’re looking for a particular car, I recommend driving around Vinewood Hills while in Los Santos or the bend in the freeway near Beeker’s Garage (spray can icon) in Palleto Bay.
 Both of these areas have a chance to spawn an expensive vehicle.
-Also if you see a Sports or Super car driving around don’t bother with it unless you want to just joyride in it.
-The game won’t let you sell NPC Sports or Super cars, or put them in your Personal Garage.
-If it’s sold on the Legendary Motorsport website you can’t do anything monetary with it.
+Also, if you see a Sports or Supercar driving around don’t bother with it unless you want to just joyride in it.
+The game won’t let you sell NPC Sports or Supercars, or put them in your Personal Garage.
+If it’s sold on the Legendary Motorsport website, you can’t do anything monetary with it.

 Selling Gang Cars

-In addition to standard vehicles there are gang affiliated vehicles that spawn in certain places at a certain time of the day.
+In addition to standard vehicles, there are gang-affiliated vehicles that spawn in certain places at a certain time of the day.

 The Vagos (yellow) and Families (green) gang cars spawn the most.
 Be ready with Snacks open in your Inventory because Vagos gang members will shoot you once you get behind the wheel of one of their cars.
 A full bar of Armor is also a good idea.
-Families gang members don't usually shoot at you once you steal their car, unless one of their crew is the one driving.
+Families gang members usually don't shoot at you once you steal their car unless one of their crew members is the one driving.
 The Ballas (purple) car is parked in the Grove Street coda-sack.
 If you don’t want to kick the hornet’s nest by jumping right into the car; you can follow the gang member, who gets in to drive it, out of the area before stealing it.

 Delivering Cars to Simeon

-Once a day (meaning every 24 real-time hours) Simeon will send you a text message on the in-game phone with a list of cars.
-There are five or six different lists and some of the cars have more value than others.
+Once a day (meaning every 24 real-time hours), Simeon will send you a text message on the in-game phone with a list of cars.
+There are five or six different lists, and some of the cars have more value than others.
 The Ocelot F620, Ocelot Jackal, Mammoth Patriot, Landstalker, etc. are the ones you want to shoot for.
 Any car that has a high value normally will sell for a bit more if it’s delivered to Simeon’s warehouse in good condition.